vineetsharma96/Campus-Connect/README.md

-# CAMPUS — Institute Mobile Platform
+# Campus_Connect — Institute Mobile Platform

-CAMPUS is an enterprise-grade mobile academic management and student engagement application built for educational institutions.
+Campus_Connect is an enterprise-grade mobile academic management and student engagement application built for educational institutions.
 It unifies institutional notices, attendance monitoring, academic schedules, club event discovery, and student gamification into a single, high-performance platform.

 ## Key Modules by Role